synapticloop/simplelogger/README.md

 ## Configuration

-You may set logging levels globally, either through the static methods, or by including a `simplelogger.properties` file
+You may set logging levels globally, either through the static methods, or by including a `simplelogger.properties` file at the root of the classpath

 ### Static methods